p2p-ld/nwb-linkml/docs/intro/translation.md

 - Implicitly, hdmf creates references between objects according to some naming conventions, eg. an attribute/dataset that is a `VectorIndex` named `mydata_index` will be linked to a `VectorData` object `mydata`.
-- There is currrently a note in the schema language docs that there will be an additional [Relationships](https://schema-language.readthedocs.io/en/latest/description.html#relationships) system that explicitly models relationships, but it is unclear how that would be different than references.
+- There is currently a note in the schema language docs that there will be an additional [Relationships](https://schema-language.readthedocs.io/en/latest/description.html#relationships) system that explicitly models relationships, but it is unclear how that would be different than references.